 The Costco Anywhere Visa isn’t a bad card, but it is pretty restrictive, and the average Costco member would only earn about $30 in cash back per year on their Costco spending.
 The card offers more upside on gas, travel and dining, which is ironic for a co-branded card offered by a warehouse club.
 Those other categories are easier to optimize elsewhere.

-Information about the Susan G. Komen Cash Rewards Visa card has been collected independently by CreditCards.com.
+*All information about the Susan G. Komen Cash Rewards Visa card and Wells Fargo Propel American Express card has been collected independently by CreditCards.com.
 The issuer did not provide the details, nor is it responsible for their accuracy.

 The Bank of America content was last updated on March 3, 2020.